benoitguigal/python-epson-printer/README.md

 ### Devices
 The library should work with all ESC/POS-based Epson printers but it has only been tested with a TM-T20.
+If you have tested the library with a different model, please add it to the [list of supported printers](https://github.com/benoitguigal/python-epson-printer/wiki/List-of-supported-printers)

 ### ESC/POS commands